fabiodearaujo/sophie-photography-mp4/README.md

     -   #### Frequent User Goals
         1. As a Frequent User, I want to check to see if there are any newly added photo sessions.
         2. As a Frequent User, I want to update my details on my profile.
-        3. As a Frequent User, I want to get in touch with the Studio
+        3. As a Frequent User, I want to get in touch with the Studio.

 -   ### Design